WaqasSaleem97/CC_F25/Lab_Tasks/Lab_3/Lab3.md

 **Steps:**
 1. On GitHub, edit a file (e.g., `README.md`) and commit the change.
    - Screenshot as `Q1_remote_edit.png`
-2. On your local machine, edit the same file differently and commit.
+2. On your local machine, edit the same file differently (Avoid Conflict) and commit.
    - Screenshot as `Q1_local_edit.png`
 3. Try to push your local commit and observe the error.
    - Screenshot as `Q1_push_error.png`